shivakasula48/FILE-INTEGRITY-CHECKER/README.md

 # Steps to Run the Code

-* Clone the Repository:
+Step 1  Clone the Repository

 git clone https://github.com/shivakasula48/FILE-INTEGRITY-CHECKER.git

-* Navigate to the Project Directory: cd FILE-INTEGRITY-CHECKER
+Step 2  Navigate to the Project Directory

+cd FILE-INTEGRITY-CHECKER

-* Run the Script:
+Step 3 Run the Script

 python file_integrity_checker.py

-* Monitor Files:
+Step 4 Monitor Files:
 Add files to the directory for monitoring.
 The script will calculate and compare hash values to detect changes.